 Chief Commodities Economist

 Caroline Bain is the Chief Commodities Economist at Capital Economics, with overall responsibility for the Commodities Overview, Energy and Metals services.
-Caroline joined us from the Economist Intelligence Unit (EIU), where she was a member of the global forecasting team with particular responsibility for commodities.
-She is also the author of “The Economist Guide to Commodities”, with a second edition published in 2021.
+Caroline joined us from the Economist Intelligence Unit, where she was a member of the global forecasting team with particular responsibility for commodities.
+She is also the author of 'The Economist Guide to Commodities', with a second edition published in 2021.
+In 2023, Caroline was named to the Office for Budget Responsibility’s advisory panel.
 She has degrees in economics from Trinity College Dublin and the University of London.

 Edward Gardner is a Commodities Economist who joined Capital Economics in September 2021.
 Immediately before joining us, Edward completed his master’s degree in economics at Lancaster University, where he completed his dissertation as part of the Bank of England’s Research Support Programme.
 Before that, Edward worked for three years as an economist at FocusEconomics covering several countries, and completed an internship as part of the Economic and Trade Policy team at the UK Mission to the UN and WTO.